BUILD Scholars Research Training Program

 ⇒ Summer Research

 BUILD Scholars participate in intensive summer research training.
-In the summer before their first year in the program, they work with their BUILD Faculty Mentors full time (up to 34 hours/week), in addition to attending an 8-week Summer Learning Community (SURGE) from June to July.
+In the summer before their first year in the program, they work with their BUILD Faculty Mentors full time (up to 34 hours/week), in addition to attending an 8-week Summer Learning Community (Summer Undergraduate Research Gateway to Excellence) from June to July.
 In the subsequent summer, they are expected to apply to participate in a summer research internship at a research intensive university that offers doctoral degrees (i.e., R1 university) or a research institution for research experience with another research mentor.
 Scholars apply for these internship opportunities in the fall/winter of the first year of the program.

 ⇒ Faculty-mentored Research